Gilblasse/FindRepoPackages/README.md

 # Github Scrapper
-This will scrap pacakages associated with provided repository.
+This will scrap pacakages associated with provided repository